pbmanis/cnmodel/README.rst

 The code base has been modified for Python 3.
 Functionally, the main internal change is that the parameters for the cells are (almost) completely removed to the data tables.
 All tests currently pass, but in a few cases are very close but not identical to the original Python 2.7 version (aka branch "master-Python27").
 The source of one set of discrepancies has been traced to an error in a .mod file (a variable was declared in both the RANGE and GLOBAL lists).

-10 October 2020

-Clean up some of the requirements, installation via a shell script (Unix, Mac OSX).
-Still working on a Windows installation.

 About CNModel
 =============